-This document is designed to provide MicroRAPTOR's users with the web pages' information required to configure the MicroRAPTOR product through the web interface.
+This document is designed to provide iMX350 users with the web pages' information required to configure the iMX350 through the web interface.
 All web configurations and statistics related pages are illustrated with field descriptions and additional information to help the end user.